 Butler, who's acted as an executor in her role as a lawyer, says lack of communication is a common complaint.
 “I often hear from people saying they can’t get any information from an executor,” says Butler.
 “I tell executors not to hide what they’re doing.
 It makes people speculate and creates suspicion.”

 4. Carry out the will as it’s written

-It might seem obvious, but sometimes executors can feel tempted to change unpopular or inconvenient parts of the will in favour of what they perceive to be fair.
+It might seem obvious.
+But sometimes executors can feel tempted to change unpopular parts of the will in favour of what they perceive to be fair.
 It’s important to remember that the role of an executor is to distribute the estate as it was set out in the will.

 5. Deal with debts and taxes before paying beneficiaries